manelpuig/rUBot_gopigo_ws/Documentation/1_gopigo_model&control.md

 Actuator:
 - Differential drive actuator: based on 2 DC motors with encoders to obtain the Odometry information

-The full model contains also information about the sensor and actuator controllers using specific Gazebo plugins (http://gazebosim.org/tutorials?tut=ros_gzplugins#Tutorial:UsingGazebopluginswithROS).
+The full model contains also information about the sensor and actuator controllers using specific **Gazebo plugins** (http://gazebosim.org/tutorials?tut=ros_gzplugins#Tutorial:UsingGazebopluginswithROS).

 Gazebo plugins give your URDF models greater functionality and compatiblility with ROS messages and service calls for sensor output and motor input.

 These plugins can be referenced through a URDF file, and to insert them in the URDF file, you have to follow the sintax:
-- for Differential drive actuator:
+- **Plugin for Differential drive actuator**:
 ```xml
  <!-- Differential Drive Controller -->
   <gazebo>